grantwill74/notes-on-algorithm-design/CONTRIBUTING.md

 If you notice an error or have a suggestion for how to improve the wording or graphics of a slide or other class material, please submit a pull request.

-# License of contributions and modifications
+# Copyright of contributions and modifications
 By opening a pull request, you assert implicitly that you own the copyright to the material being submitted and hereby grant me a license to your contributions under CC BY-SA 4.0.
+Note that this license is non-revokable.

 If you do not own the copyright and are including material created by others, please state this in the pull request so that we can determine